-4. Conclusion
+Conclusion

 A new genetic evaluation model for longevity was developed based on a random regression animal model.
-EBV were overestimated mainly in first EBV-runs, due to incomplete daughter information.
-Adjusting for within-herd production level reduced this bias.
+EBV were overestimated mainly in first EBV-runs on the earlier years for RR-true and PHM, due to incomplete daughter information.
+Adjusting for within-herd production level reduced this bias for RR-func.
 Based on the correlation between first and later EBV, the ranking of bulls was shown to be more stable for RRM than for PHM.
 RRM with adjustment for milk yield is the preferred model for longevity, as it resulted in more stable ranking of bulls with smallest overestimation of EBV based on incomplete daughter information.